NexPlayer/iOS-SDK/advanced.md

 Gets the recommended UIColor to use for the specified NXCEA608Color, in a foreground color context.

-Based on the color specified byNXCEA608Color, this determines the UIColor to use to display the text of captions in the cell.
+Based on the color specified by NXCEA608Color, this determines the UIColor to use to display the text of captions in the cell.
 Note that text colors do not include transparency, unlike the background colors of captions.

 **Parameters**